ProfRandom/WCB-Canon/Extant_Files/Orbits 2 - Climate and Time.md

 ---

 # 📖 Season-Length Estimation Methods
-This process assumes that you have already determined the duration of your planet's orbit around its star (its *sidereal chronum*, $C$).
+This process assumes that you have already determined the duration of your planet's orbit around its star (its *sidereal chronum*, $\chi$).

 ## Obliquity azimuth ($\phi$)
 The *obliquity azimuth* of your planet's obliquity is determined by the point in its orbit when the northern hemisphere is tilted directly away from the star.
 If your planet's northern hemisphere is tilted away from the star when it is at the closest point in its orbit (its *periastron*), then its obliquity azimuth is $\phi = 0$.